AmiralPatate/FM23Data/README.md

 The main data is the `modelexport.csv` file.
 It contains a bunch of information about models in game, compiled into one file.
 See below for more details.

 StandaloneToolbox is a small program that does a few useful things.
 It uses a different data format for models, and contains track data.
-You don't need worry about it.
+But you don't need worry about it all that.

 ----